 That rule is where the name “fantasy” comes from, in fact.
 When you play DFS, you are building a nonexistent “fantasy” team of players to play for you.
 In traditional sports betting, you bet on real, actual teams.
 In DFS, though, you’re betting on invented fantasy teams.

-DFS contests available in California
+Which DFS contests would be available in California?

 There are many kinds of daily fantasy sports contests featuring a variety of rules, structures and payouts.
-The entry fees range from freerolls and $0.25 contests up to those costing thousands of dollars to enter.
+Across the country, entry fees range from freerolls and $0.25 contests up to those costing thousands of dollars to enter.
 All involve constructing lineups consisting of players from different teams, assembling them to create your fantasy team.
 No matter what type of DFS contest it is, your score will depend on the statistical performance of your selected players.

 Often (but not always) the contests will give each player a value in US dollars, then invite you to build a team while not going over a maximum amount, your “salary cap.”
 Having that salary cap keeps you from simply picking all the best players, as you won’t have enough salary to fill out your roster with only the highest value players.